JeanCarletta/HeatHack-Sessions/_sources/README.md

 (main)$ git checkout origin/dev -- _toc.yml
 to get the table of contents changes - also config.yml, intro.md, requirements.txt, and anything else required

+remove any sections of the table of contents that aren't ready to show.

 then check the build on your own machine, then git add, commit, push as usual.

 Once all parts are ready for building main will become more like a traditional main branch but until then, many commits on dev could remain unpulled.